9 min. reading

 The Expert Rules for Sizing and Placement

-Incorrect hanging height is a common mistake that disconnects artwork from the furniture and the people using the space.
+Incorrect hanging height is an inherent error that cuts art off from the furniture and the people using the space.

-• Breathing Room: Maintain a gap of at least 6-12 inches between the bottom of the frame and the top of a sofa, console, or table.
-This proportional adherence ensures the artwork settles naturally into the room's rhythm.
+Breathing Room: Keep a 6-12 inch gap between the bottom of the frame and the top of any sofa or console.

-• Gallery Spacing: To ensure the arrangement does not appear crowded, the space between all pieces should remain consistently close to 3 inches.
+Gallery Spacing: To avoid a crowded look, the distance between pieces should remain consistently close to 3 inches.

 Architectural Panels vs. Paint